alfredapp/gallery-edits/Documentation/Taking Good Screenshots.md

 The above screenshots have several issues:

 * The wallpaper is visible, making the screenshot look out of place when embedded on a web page.
-* Entries from other workflows and macOS are distracting and make it hard to discern what the workflow does.
+* Entries from other workflows are distracting and make it hard to discern what the workflow does.
 * Data is disorganised and looks fake, making it difficult to understand its purpose.

 ## Good Examples